NBA Rumors: Stephen Curry Talks About Playoffs Without LeBron James & Expectations For L.A. Lakers Next Season

 — Mark Medina (@MarkG_Medina) April 4, 2019

 After going up against each other in the last four years, Stephen Curry definitely knows what LeBron James is capable of doing.
-At age 34, James still hasn’t shown any signs of slowing down but in order to at least have a thrilling series with the star-studded, he obviously needed to be surrounded by quality players in Los Angeles.
+At age 34, James still hasn’t shown any signs of slowing down, but in order to at least have a thrilling series with the star-studded, he obviously needed to be surrounded by quality players in Los Angeles.
 The Lakers have plenty of ways to improve their roster in the 2019 NBA offseason.

 Last summer, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka purposely filled their roster with one-year contracts to maintain their salary cap flexibility for the summer of 2019 where the likes of Kevin Durant, Kyrie Irving, Kawhi Leonard, Jimmy Butler, Kemba Walker, and Klay Thompson will become unrestricted free agents.